Rise to Success: Career Highlights of Manny Pacquiao

 How Manny Pacquiao built a successful career.
 Explore key moments that defined the journey.

-Manny Pacquiao, nicknamed "PacMan", is a Filipino icon celebrated as one of boxing's all-time greats.
-He holds the distinction of being the only eight-division world champion in boxing history, demonstrating unparalleled versatility and skill across weight classes.
-Beyond his boxing achievements, Pacquiao also served as a senator of the Philippines from 2016 to 2022, showcasing his commitment to public service and his nation.
+Manny Pacquiao, nicknamed "PacMan," is a Filipino boxing legend and former politician.
+He is celebrated as one of the greatest boxers ever, uniquely holding world titles across eight different weight divisions.
+Beyond his boxing achievements, Pacquiao served as a Senator in the Philippines from 2016 to 2022, marking a significant transition into public service after his illustrious sports career.

 January 1995: Professional Boxing Debut

-In January 1995, at the age of 16, Manny Pacquiao made his professional boxing debut as a junior flyweight.
+In January 1995, at the age of 16, Manny Pacquiao made his professional boxing debut as a junior flyweight, marking the beginning of his professional career.

 December 4, 1998: Won First Major Title

-On December 4, 1998, at the age of 19, Manny Pacquiao won his first major title, the World Boxing Council (WBC) flyweight title.
+On December 4, 1998, at the age of 19, Manny Pacquiao won his first major title, the World Boxing Council (WBC) flyweight title, marking a significant milestone in his career.

 In August 2002, Manny Pacquiao participated in an exhibition match against former world champion Jesus Salud, which he won.